Quantum Kinetic Uncertainty Relations in Mesoscopic Conductors at Strong Coupling

 This state of current research motivates two fundamental questions: (i) What is the physical meaning of dynamical activity beyond the weak-coupling regime? (ii) Can KURs be derived in the quantum regime, valid at arbitrary coupling strengths and far from equilibrium?

 To answer these questions, we analyze generic open quantum systems driven out of equilibrium by temperature and/or voltage biases.
-These systems consist of a central region coupled to $N$ reservoirs via tunneling-type interactions $\hat{V}_\alpha$, see Eq.~\eqref{eq:Htot} and Fig.~\ref{fig1}.
+These systems consist of a central region coupled to multiple reservoirs via tunneling-type interactions $\hat{V}_\alpha$, see Fig.~\ref{fig1}.
 First, we introduce a generalized dynamical activity, defined from the zero-frequency spectral component of reservoir-system exchange rate fluctuations (Eq.~\eqref{eq:A_def}), valid at arbitrary coupling strengths.
 Explicit expressions are derived within two major theoretical frameworks for strong-coupling quantum transport: the Heisenberg equation of motion, valid at any time, and the Green’s function and Landauer–Büttiker formalisms in the stationary regime.
-We show that this generalized activity recovers the classical jump-based notion in the weak-coupling limit.
+We show that this generalized activity recovers the classical jump-based notion in the weak-coupling limit for a generic system of $N$ coupled quantum dots described by a quadratic Hamiltonian.
 Second, we establish a novel quantum kinetic uncertainty relation (QKUR) bounding the SNR as $I_\alpha^2/S_{\alpha \alpha}\leq \xi_{\mathrm{QKUR}}$.
 We illustrate these results with paradigmatic mesoscopic conductors: a quantum channel constrained by a quantum point contact (QPC) and single- and double-quantum dot systems.
 We demonstrate the validity of QKURs in all considered setups (see red dashed line in Fig.~\ref{fig1} for the SQD), and discuss the attainability of the bound.\\